Differentiation Strategy: 5 Shocking Ways To Kill The Competition

 5) Hiring Or Training Techniques – For most companies, it almost always comes down to the people.
 Saying you have great people isn’t remarkable, but talking about your innovative hiring process or how you train your people better than any of your competitors, how you track that training, how you measure that training and how you reward the team for their extra training — those are all potentially remarkable elements of your business.

 This all sounds great, but what business value comes from being remarkable?
-It’s a great question, and I can tell you, business that are remarkable perform five times better compared to those that are not.
+Remarkable businesses perform five times better compared to those that are not.
 This means if you’re getting 20 leads a month and your business is ordinary, you should be looking at 100 leads a month if you make your business remarkable.

 The 5X multiplier applies to almost every situation where we can leverage remarkable aspects of a client’s messaging.
 Landing pages, social media, email marketing and site visitors all see a dramatic lift when we have something remarkable to say for a given client.